losmi247/quic-nfs/README.md

 3. Run ```make all``` to build the server and client
 4. First run ```./build/mount_and_nfs_server``` and then ```./build/repl```

-The Nfs and Mount server are implemented as a single process, to allowed efficient sharing of the cache containing mappings of inode numbers to files/directories.
+The Nfs and Mount server are implemented as a single process, to allow efficient sharing of the cache containing mappings of inode numbers to files/directories.

 # Tests